wakandi/java_sdk/README.md

 		Transaction TransactionResponse = assetService.request(fromWalletName, asset, amount);
 ```

--   batchTransfer: This function is used to send assets to multipal user.
-In this function wallet address of the user from asset need to be requested, asset name and amount need to be passed for the requesting assets.
-User’s access key (request sender) need to be used here for sending requests to other users.
+-   Batch Transfer : This function is used to transfer tokens from one wallet to multiple wallets.
+The Operator needs to pass wallet address to which the token needs to be transferred, token name, amount, and list of all applicable fees for transferring tokens to the wallet.
+Here, wallet’s access token (sender) is required to transfer the tokens from wallet.

 ```
 			TokenService service =  new TokenService(“xxxxxxxxxxxxxxxxxxxxxx”);